Start your FREE Enquiry

 If your workplace has 10 or more employees they are legally required to have an accident book, to record and report details of any accidents or injuries that are incurred by staff members in the workplace.
 According to the Health and Safety Executive it allows businesses to comply with the legal requirements set under social security and health and safety legislation, including Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) requirements.

 It is important to record the details of the accident, including the cause, injuries and the symptoms.
 This can then be cross referenced against medical records, as proof that the accident happened, which can be used as evidence for your work accident claim.

-RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) is a health and safety legislation that requires employers, the self-employed and people in charge of premises to report certain types of workplace accidents.
+RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) is health and safety legislation that requires employers, the self-employed and people in charge of premises to report certain types of workplace accidents.
 Only those deemed ‘responsible persons’ should report accidents under RIDDOR, including:

 - An employer or person in control of premises

 - Someone who is self employed